openresty/lua-resty-upstream-healthcheck/README.markdown

 Spawns background timer-based "light threads" to perform periodic healthchecks on the specified NGINX upstream group with the specified shm storage.

+The healthchecker does not need any client traffic to function.
+The checks are performed actively and periodically.

 This method call is asynchronous and returns immediately.

 Returns true on success, or `nil` and a string describing an error otherwise.